temps9/lecjoa/README.md

 * a page "multidirectional-talk.js"
 * a page "jom.js"
 * a page "example.html"
+* a page "adn.js"
+* a page "adn.html"

 All it does is: when the user clicks the button, open "lecjo.html" in a new tab.
+And under construction, the application track if the audio format dna (adn) is contained in a webpage.
+If so, the application encodes and plays the sound

 ## What it shows